Algia71/WinSOFM64/README.md

 ### Avvio del programma

-All'avvio, il programma presenta graficamente lo stato della rete di Kohonen, coi pesi inizializzati a valori di partenza.
+All'avvio, il programma presenta graficamente lo stato della mappa di Kohonen, coi pesi inizializzati a valori di partenza.

 _Starting the program.
-At startup, the program graphically presents the state of the Kohonen network, with the weights initialized to starting values._
+At startup, the program graphically presents the state of the Kohonen map, with the weights initialized to starting values._

 ![Avvio dell'applicazione](/img/winsofm-1.png)